danielrs/portfolio-elixir/README.md

 ### Development

-For easier development and deployment, I created docker-compose setup.
+For easier development and deployment, I created a docker-compose setup.
 To start the containers use:

 ```
 docker-compose up